City Circle tram

 The City Circle (Melbourne tram route 35) is a zero-fare tram running around the Melbourne central business district in Australia.
-Aimed mainly at tourists, the route passes many Melbourne attractions while running along the city centre's outermost thoroughfares, as well as the developing Docklands waterfront precinct.
-It operates in both clockwise and anti-clockwise direction.
+Running along the city centre's outermost thoroughfares the route passes many Melbourne attractions including Parliament House, the Old Treasury Building and the developing Docklands waterfront precinct.
+Since October 2023, it operates in a clockwise direction only.

 History

 The tram route was introduced on 29 April 1994, requiring a small track extension along Spring Street, between Collins and Flinders Streets, to enable a complete CBD loop to be formed.
 The Federal Government's Building Better Cities program funded the $6.4 million capital cost of the track expansion, while the State Government funded the running costs.

-Until January 2003, the western leg of the original route of the tram was down Spencer Street, but the route was then extended west to run through Docklands.
+Until January 2003, the western leg of the original route of the tram was down Spencer Street, but the route was then extended west to run through Harbour Esplanade, Docklands.
 The travel time around the circle before this change was 40 minutes.

+Between May and November 2005, the route temporarily ran between Flinders Street / Spencer Street and Victoria Parade / Nicholson Street due to the closure and removal of the Flinders Street Overpass over King Street.

 During early 2006, new Passenger Information Displays were installed along with Digital Voice Announcements.

 In April 2008, the service adopted the daylight saving timetable on a permanent basis, operating from 10:00 to 21:00 every Thursday, Friday and Saturday.
 The end of service at other times is 18:00.

 On 30 May 2009, the route was altered for a second time, being extended from Harbour Esplanade to the NewQuay and Waterfront City precincts via Docklands Drive.
 This made the route an elongated 'q'.

 Services after 18:00 between Thursday and Sunday were removed in November 2020.

+Due to driver shortages, the route's operator, Yarra Trams, has found it hard to run all City Circle tram services.
+Due to this, since 30 October 2023, the route only runs in a clockwise direction between 9:30 and 17:30 daily.